Port Vell marina, Barcelona

 The thing is, I did all of this for fun on my legendary ThinkPad T400, running an old version of Eclipse and with no previous knowledge of Java.
 While I was building it, I thought maybe it was worth showing around, so I cold-emailed several yacht charter agencies and even had calls with some of them.

 In the end, I was offered an internship at Camper & Nicholsons, which I turned down for a better offer.
+The call was with their CTO at the time, Giovanni Alessi Anghini, son of Alessio Alessi, of the Alessi design family.
+Yes, the coffee machines.
 The software was no big deal in hindsight, but it has a special place in my heart because it set the foundations for everything else you’ll see on this website.

 1. I found a picture from 2017 taken from the exact same spot where I saw it for the first time.
 Seems like someone else was impressed enough to post it on Wikipedia. ↩︎